 Right now, we're in an employees' market.
 Due to the uncertainty within the economy, a lot of businesses are pivoting from acquisition to retention.

 Dabble in ‘job crafting’

-The skills shortage and the looming threat of the Great Resignation have tipped the power balance in favour of the employee.
+The skills shortage and the Great Resignation have tipped the power balance in favour of the employee.
 Businesses are keen to hold on to the great staff they already have so they’re more likely to come to the party on requests that may not have been on the cards before.

 Reflect on what matters to you

 Kirstin Ferguson shares a counter-concept in her recent article in the AFR – the Great Realignment.

 “The last 18 months have amplified the need for employees to find meaning and purpose in their work,” she says.
 “These so-called “pandemic epiphanies'' have led employees to wonder: Why would I want to work for you?”

 Kristin predicts that we're likely to experience a shift in how employees weigh up a job offer and determine the overall value of their remuneration package.